spatialstatisticsupna/Project_cancer_incidence/README.md

 # Predicting cancer incidence in regions without population-based cancer registry using mortality

-This repository contains the R code to fit in INLA the shared component models and the M-models, and the code to replicate and reproduce the simulation study described in the paper "Predicting cancer incidence in regions without population-based cancer registry using mortality".
+This repository contains the R code to fit in INLA the shared component models and the M-models, and the code to replicate and reproduce the simulation study described in the paper _"Predicting cancer incidence in regions without population-based cancer registry using mortality"_ [(Retegui et al., 2023)](https://doi.org/10.1093/jrsssa/qnad077).

 ## Table of contents